 As explained in Excel VBA Programming For Dummies, you must always declare an array before using it.

-From a general perspective, and as explained at the Microsoft Dev Center, you declare arrays “the same way” as you would declare other variables.
+From a general perspective, you declare arrays the same way you declare other variables.
 This is because an array is itself a variable.

 As I explain in my separate VBA tutorial about declaring variables, you can generally use 4 keywords to declare a variable explicitly:

 You can generally use those same 4 statements to declare an array.
 Therefore, if you understand how to declare variables in VBA, you already have the basic knowledge that is required to declare arrays.

 Another important similarity is that when declaring arrays, you can specify their data type (just as you do with variables).